-- Use of a scribe.
+- Use of a scribe

-- Individual whiteboards to record learning.

-- ICT can be used to offer alternatives to writing.
+- ICT can be used to offer alternatives to writing

-- Seesaw videos.
+- Seesaw

-- Photos.
+- Photos

-- Floorbooks.
+- Floorbooks

-- Notes dictation.
+- Notes dictation

-- Use of iPads for pupils to give verbal explanations as an alternative for scribing in exercise book.
+- Use of iPads for pupils to give verbal explanations

-- Accessibility features on technology such as screen filters .
+- Accessibility features on technology such as screen filters

 - Custom fonts (size, colour, style) and overlays on devices.
-Use of a clear font type such as Arial or Comic Sans.
+Use of a clear font type such as Arial or Comic Sans

-- Digital Mind Maps and Padlets.
+- Digital Mind Maps and Padlets

 - Use of iPad/voice notes tool/talking tins.
 Can rehearse and record sentences to support writing them down.